gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 Once you do this, these values will be configured system-wide, at some place external to the OS; I'm not sure if it is the UEFI, the system's NVRAM or a NVRAM in the battery or in the power subsystem, but they will affect other Operating Systems in the machine.

-For Windows 10, all these are done with [Lenovo Vantage](https://www.lenovo.com/us/en/software/vantage).
+As for the battery recalibration, in Windows 10 all these changes are done with [Lenovo Vantage](https://www.lenovo.com/us/en/software/vantage).